Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An AWS account that is used for development projects has a VPC that contains two subnets.
 The first subnet is named public-subnet-1 and has the CIDR block 192.168.1.0/24 assigned.
 The other subnet is named private-subnet-2 and has the CIDR block 192.168.2.0/24 assigned.
 Each subnet contains Amazon EC2 instances.
 Each subnet is currently using the VPC's default network ACL.
 The security groups that the EC2 instances in these subnets use have rules that allow traffic between each instance.
 Where required.
 Currently, all network traffic flow is working as expected between the EC2 instances that are using these subnets.
 A security engineer creates a new network ACL that is named subnet-2-NACL with default entries.
 The security engineer immediately configures private-subnet-2 to use the new network ACL and makes no other changes to the infrastructure.
 The security engineer starts to receive reports that the EC2 instances in public-subnet-1 and public-subnet-2 cannot communicate with each other.
 Which combination of steps should the security engineer take to allow the EC2 instances that are running in these two subnets to communicate again?
 (Select TWO)

-- [x] Add an outbound allow rule for 192.168.2.0/24 in the VPC's default network ACL.
+- [ ] Add an outbound allow rule for 192.168.2.0/24 in the VPC's default network ACL.
 - [ ] Add an inbound allow rule for 192.168.2.0/24 in the VPC's default network ACL.
-- [x] Add an outbound allow rule for 192.168.2.0/24 in subnet-2-NACL.
+- [ ] Add an outbound allow rule for 192.168.2.0/24 in subnet-2-NACL.
 - [x] Add an inbound allow rule for 192.168.1.0/24 in subnet-2-NACL.
-- [ ] Add an outbound allow rule for 192.168.1.0/24 in subnet-2-NACL.
+- [x] Add an outbound allow rule for 192.168.1.0/24 in subnet-2-NACL.

 ### Within a VPC, a corporation runs an Amazon RDS Multi-AZ DB instance.
 The database instance is connected to the internet through a NAT gateway via two subnets.
 Additionally, the organization has application servers that are hosted on Amazon EC2 instances and use the RDS database.
 These EC2 instances have been deployed onto two more private subnets inside the same VPC.
 These EC2 instances connect to the internet through a default route via the same NAT gateway.
 Each VPC subnet has its own route table.
 The organization implemented a new security requirement after a recent security examination.
 Never allow the database instance to connect to the internet.
 A security engineer must perform this update promptly without interfering with the network traffic of the application servers.
 How will the security engineer be able to comply with these requirements?

 - [ ] Remove the existing NAT gateway.
 Create a new NAT gateway that only the application server subnets can use.
-- [ ] Configure the DB instance™s inbound network ACL to deny traffic from the security group ID of the NAT gateway.
+- [ ] Configure the DB instances inbound network ACL to deny traffic from the security group ID of the NAT gateway.
 - [x] Modify the route tables of the DB instance subnets to remove the default route to the NAT gateway.
 - [ ] Configure the route table of the NAT gateway to deny connections to the DB instance subnets.